fossasia/eventyay-talk/doc/administrator/installation.rst

 - ``gettext``
 - ``libmysqlclient-dev`` if you use MariaDB

-pretalx requires Python 3.6+.
+eventyay requires Python 3.6+.
 If you cannot find one of these versions for your system, you can build it from source.

 .. note:: You may need to replace all following mentions of ``pip`` with ``pip3``.